RaphaelKMandel/chronicles-of-vimia/README.md

 Before you ask, the game is implemented in python for a few reason:
 1. Because I wanted to
-2. I am a hobbyist/aspiring software developer who is learning, and I wanted a medium sized project where I could practice using Design Patters, such as State, Command, Memento, Template Methods, etc...
+2. I am a hobbyist/aspiring software developer who is learning, and I wanted a medium sized project where I could practice using Design Patterns, such as State, Command, Memento, Strategy, Template Methods, etc...
 3. I wanted more game-style effects, such as falling buffers, explody effects, etc...
 4. I thought it would be useful to have this library for other vim-related games